Expert Advice On Improving Your Home

 Look for an HVAC company that employs qualified technicians who have the necessary training and licenses.
 In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled by the state.

 There are no state-level licensing requirements for HVAC contractors in Kansas.
 However, your city or municipality may have its own local license or certification requirements.
 You should verify that your company meets all necessary standards and that it has an active Kansas business license.
-Checking reviews on Google Reviews, the Better Business Bureau (BBB), Yelp, and similar sites can help your decision as well.
-Choose a company with stellar reviews and reports of positive experiences from customers.
+Checking reviews on Google Reviews, the Better Business Bureau (BBB), Yelp, and similar sites can assist your decision as well.
+Choose a provider with great reviews and stories of positive experiences from customers.

 Understand Work Details

-It’s important to know what the work process will look like.
-For HVAC repairs, the company should detail the exact parts that need replacement and why.
-Confirm that your technician will clean and test the full system afterward to guarantee everything is working correctly.
+Make sure you know the details of your project before it begins.
+When getting HVAC repairs, have your provider specify which parts need replacement and why.
+Confirm that your technician will clean and test your system after the repair to ensure that everything works.
 When replacing your HVAC, ask your contractor to provide details on the new estimated installation time, features, brand, model, and energy efficiency.
 Before signing a contract, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.

 Compare Warranties